Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 1. Expand Your Search for Affordable Housing

-Instead of focusing solely on city centres, look for accommodation in the suburbs or the outskirts of major cities.
-Another cost-saving tip is to consider room-sharing arrangements, which can significantly lower your rent.
+Instead of focusing solely on city centres, look for accommodation in suburbs or outskirts.
+Consider room-sharing or university dorms to significantly lower your rent.

 2. Utilise Public Transportation